 If you cook your burger on the stove top you can use the same pan to cook your sweet potato rounds.
 Just remove some of the fat after the burgers are done and then you can add the sweet potatoes right to the pan.

 These cook quickly!
 About 3 to 4 minutes on each side.

 Sweet potato bun goodness.

 While those cook I prep my burger toppings.

 See how much spring is on that board!
 Come here, spring!!

 She wanted a close-up.
 This is her debut after all.

-You know Beau, he picked that thing up with two hands and ate it all just like that.
+You know Jeremy, he picked that thing up with two hands and ate it all just like that.
 I, on the other hand, could not get my mouth around all of it so I had to resort to a fork.

 Either way, delicious.